rwyc-devon/openbravopos-labels/README.md

 - When printing your PDF on to adhesive labels, make sure to disable any scaling options on your PDF viewer's print dialog, otherwise it may not line up with the stickers!
+- For really fast turn-around testing with a headless server, put your template in an NFS share, and mount it on your server.
+You can edit the template on your workstation, and to test it just click "Get PDF" in the app to preview your changes live.